aliotopal/EAbasedAttack/README.md

 Step 2: Load a clean image and set up attack parameters.

-      - you can select here a targeted or untargeted attack.
+        You can select here a targeted or untargeted attack.
 If targeted attack you can decide the confidence of the target label value.